IanPhilips/ianphilips.github.io/index.md

 4. Looking for a guitar to phone adaptor?
 Search "irig" on amazon or google for a $10 adaptor

-5. Who made the VPedals video: <https://vimeo.com/julikeller>
+5. Who made the VPedals video? <https://vimeo.com/julikeller>

 ### Support or Contact